-The 4 +1 or Accelerated option of the MPP is targeted to outstanding Five College students.
-Current juniors at the University of Massachusetts Amherst or at Amherst, Hampshire, Mount Holyoke or Smith colleges are invited to apply.
+The accelerated, or 4 + 1, MPP option is open to outstanding Five College students.
+Current juniors at UMass Amherst or Amherst, Hampshire, Mount Holyoke, or Smith colleges are invited to apply.